weenhanceit/infrastructure/README.md

 ### Create the Rails Application
 If the application does *not* use `send_file` to ask Nginx to send private files:
 ```
-sudo create-rails-app domain-name
+sudo create-rails-app -u deploy-run-user-name domain-name
 ```
 If the application uses uses `send_file` to ask Nginx to send private files, add the `-a` flag:
 ```
-sudo create-rails-app -a location domain-name
+sudo create-rails-app -u deploy-run-user-name -a location domain-name
 ```
-Where `location` is the `Rails.root` directory.
-Note that if you have symlinks in the path to `Rails.root`, `Rails.root` contains the real directories.
-Therefore, in a typical Capistrano deployment, the location is `releases`, not `current`.
-Nginx won't serve unauthorized files, because it's up to the application to return on file locations that Nginx should serve.
+Where `location` is the name of the directory under `Rails.root` where the private files are found (typically `/private`).

-If you forget to use the `-a` flag, you can safely re-run this script later with the flag.
+If you forget to use the `-a` or `-u` flags, you can safely re-run this script later with the flag.

 The above will tell you how to get a certificate for the site,